 I was already working in my second proper job when I got my first camera in 1978.
 A friend at work was crazy about photography, and was convinced I had to get a camera, get the camera he really wanted.
 After that I used it a lot, even upgraded to a better camera and added more lenses.
 I traveled to lots of places, but my parents vacationed every year in the same place.
 My camera became the way I showed them where I had been, what I had seen.

 The idea that there might be more started in 1999 when Jill and I put together a calendar using my photographs, and realized just how many would have been acceptable.
-Sadly, neither of my parents made it to the new year nor saw the calendar.
+Sadly, neither of my parents made it to the new millennium nor saw the calendar.

 In my web and printing work, I had been using Adobe Photoshop since 1994 but it was only in 2004 that I accepted that technology had advanced to where I might be able to satisfactorily work entirely digitally, to take a photograph and make a quality print, myself.
 By 2009 I seemed to be attaining some mastery and sold my first print.